Supermarine: Air raids

 The Supermarine factory and the Thornycroft naval shipyard (building destroyers, near the Woolston works) made Southampton a prime target for the Luftwaffe.
 Shortly after 5.30pm on the evening of 15 September 1940, the factory was directly attacked by eighteen Me 110s, each carrying two bombs.
 Only a few windows were broken, though nine people were killed in nearby houses.

 The raid brought home that immediate action was now needed to disperse production.
 The buildings that had been sitting idle were prepared, and tools and jigs were gradually moved from Woolston and Itchen to the new facilities.

 The Commercial and Personnel departments (which included payroll) moved to Deepdene House in Bitterne.
 This was fortunate as it allowed workers to receive emergency pay following later raids, when it was desperately needed, as the homes of many were destroyed by bombs.

 On 24 September 1940, the works were attacked by 17 aircraft at 1.50pm and again by three aircraft at 4.15pm.
-The initial raid of Me 110s was led by Martin Lutz of TG210, and by flying low and fast achieved complete surprise, with the workforce receiving little warning of the raid.
+The initial raid of Bf 110s was led by Martin Lutz of TG210, and by flying low and fast achieved complete surprise, with the workforce receiving little warning of the raid.
 Twenty-nine high explosive bombs and one incendiary were dropped.
 There was little damage to the factory as most of the 17 bombs which fell on the site landed in the mud of the river.
 However, 42 were killed and 161 injured, many when the railway bridge, under which workers were still making their way to air raid shelters, received a direct hit, as did one of the already occupied bomb shelters beneath a railway embankment, where 24 were killed and 75 injured.
 Also many nearby houses were destroyed with terrible loss of life.
 Works manager H.B.
 Pratt was wounded and badly traumatised by the attack.

-Two days later, on 26 September, sixty Heinkel He 111s of KG55 escorted by 60 Me 110 fighters of ZG26 attacked from 5.45pm onwards in two waves.
+Two days later, on 26 September, sixty Heinkel He 111s of KG 55 escorted by 60 Messerschmitt Bf 110 fighters of ZG 26 attacked from 5.45pm onwards in two waves.
 The incoming attack was detected early, with factory sirens sounding just after 4pm, which gave the workers ample time to evacuate.
 In spite of anti-aircraft fire more than 70 tons of bombs were dropped, with seven bombs directly hitting the Woolston works and one hitting the Itchen works.
 The factory buildings at Woolston were so badly damaged that they were never rebuilt, and the ruins were at one stage used to train commandos in street fighting.
 Both prototypes of the Type 317 bomber and three complete Spitfires were destroyed, while over 20 Spitfires were damaged.
 Luckily, several of the critical production jigs had already been moved to other sites and the remainder of the most important precision machines were virtually undamaged.
 One bomb scored a direct hit on a bomb shelter, but it was unoccupied as – after the experience of previous raid – many of the employees had run well away from the factory area.
 Even so, 55 were killed and 92 injured.